s-jag/Celebrity-Facial-Recognition/README.md

 - `main_video.py`: Main script for running the facial recognition model.
 - `requirements.txt`: List of Python dependencies.

-### Support
-For any queries or technical assistance, please contact the TA during office hours or post your questions on the course forum.

 ### Acknowledgments
 - OpenCV contributors
 - PyTorch community